Nstamour-art/XogotDocs/Documentation.docc/Releases/Preview-1.md

-# First Preview Release Notes
+# TestFlight Release Notes

-Release notes for our first preview release of Xogot.
+Release notes for our preview release of Xogot to TestFlight.

 ## Known Limitations